Spacial/csstuff/README.md

 * [litetree](https://github.com/aergoio/litetree): SQLite with Branches
 * [quick-SQL-cheatsheet](https://github.com/enochtangg/quick-SQL-cheatsheet): A quick reminder of all SQL queries and examples on how to use them.
 * [Optimizing BigQuery](https://medium.com/google-cloud/bigquery-optimized-cluster-your-tables-65e2f684594b): Cluster your tables – Google Cloud Platform
+* [pgFormatter](https://github.com/darold/pgFormatter): A PostgreSQL SQL syntax beautifier that can work as a console program or as a CGI.
+On-line demo [site](http://sqlformat.darold.net/)

 ## Networks